How to Install and Properly Tension Cameo™ Fence

 Snug it down.

 Why secure tag ends this way?
+It keeps adjustments simple.

 If you ever need to re-tension: